Pinafore/fact-repetition/note.md

 2. number of topics
 3. size of vocabulary

-- lack of repetition: need discount factor or have band of difficulty estimate to select cards
-- we are discouraging repetition of wrong cards
-- simulate days between studies
+x lack of repetition: need discount factor or have band of difficulty estimate to select cards x we are discouraging repetition of wrong cards x simulate days between studies

 ## 03-04-2020
 - scheduling latency: front-end, internet, or backend?